Homalin: Demographics

 The town has a population of roughly 1500 people.
-The TaiLeng (Shanni), Naga and Kuki ethnic group reside in Homalin, Naga Traditional New Year is celebrated by the nagas and the Kuki celebrate Chavang Kut every year.
+The Tai Leng (Shanni), Naga and Kuki ethnic group reside in Homalin, Naga Traditional New Year is celebrated by the nagas and the Kuki celebrate Chavang Kut every year.

 Transportation system

 The main artery road in the region is the Thabeikkyin-Phaungbyin-Homalin-Hkamti Road, which is 330 mi long.
 This is being extended and bridges are being built by a Road Construction Special Group-10 to make it an all weather road.
 A suspension bridge, 1000 ft long and 16 ft wide, was constructed recently across the Uyu River linking Homalin with the Thetkekyin-Phaungpyin-Homalin-Khamti Road.

 Country boats, locally known as landwins, also ply in the waters of the Chindwin River to Homalin.
 Both Irrawaddy and its major tributary the Chindwin River have Inland Water Transport facilities, which are being improved further.

 The Homalin Airport (HOX) in the centre of the Homalin town has flights operating to Yangon and Mandalay and is on the popular tourist circuit.
 It is located at an elevation of 498 ft and has a runway of 3002 ft length.